typestack/class-transformer/README.md

    </html>
    ```

-   If you are using angular 2 you should already have this shim installed.
+   If you are using angular 2, you should already have this shim installed.

-3. If you are using system.js you may want to add this into `map` and `package` config:
+3. If you are using `system.js`, you may want to add this into the `map` and `package` config:

    ```json
    {